dsisco11/TinyTokenizer/README.md

 The walker also provides cursor-based navigation (`NextNode`, `ParentNode`, `FirstChild`, etc.) and enumeration methods (`Descendants`, `Ancestors`, `FollowingSiblings`).

-## Semantic Nodes — AST Pattern Matching
+## Syntax Nodes — AST Pattern Matching

-Semantic nodes provide a way to match structural patterns in the AST and create typed wrapper objects.
+Syntax nodes provide a way to match structural patterns in the AST and create typed wrapper objects.

 ### Quick Start